alejandrohagan/1br/README.md

 -  A few notes:

     -  The underlying file is large (~20GB) so that isn't in  the repo, however the `generate_data.R` script will produce this for you from your command line (see instructions)
-    -  I ran the analysis in a [Saturn Cloud](https://saturncloud.io/) cluster, my computer struggled with bencmarking billion rows of data multiple times (you can specify how many rows of data you want generated if you want to run it locally)
+    -  I ran the analysis in a [Saturn Cloud](https://saturncloud.io/) cluster, my computer struggled with benchmarking billion rows of data multiple times (you can specify how many rows of data you want generated if you want to run it locally)
       -   Cluster details are: A10G-G54XLarge - 16 cores - 64 GB RAM - 1 GPU - 40Gi Disk
     -  I'm fairly new to tidypolars and data.table so if you see any issues with the script that I wrote please tell me!
     -  The general format is that each function test is aggregate by their data workflow eg. since dplyr and collapse use regular data.frames as their input they are kept together and since duckdb and arrow can leverage the same datasource, they are also kept together